Published by Jeremy. Last Updated on September 12, 2023.

 You may be familiar with local CSAs (community supported agriculture), where farms offer what is effectively a crop share typically for a set seasonal fee.
 In these situations, you receive a box of produce each week based on whatever the farm is harvesting and, in many cases, they are delivered to drop sites near your house for easy pickup.

 We've been avid CSA supporters for years and absolutely love getting fresh produce grown locally in the summer months.
-So when the folks at Harvie reached out to see if we would be interested in trying their service, we were intrigued.
+So when the folks at Harvie reached out to see if we would be interested in trying their service for local grocery delivery in Pittsburgh, we were intrigued.

 This one is a little bit different than a conventional CSA, however.
 Rather than focusing solely on produce, Harvie broadened the scope and focuses on local food as a whole.
 This can range from produce to dairy, snacks to non-perishables, seafood to meats, flowers even, and many other items all produced within the greater Pittsburgh metro (or in the case of select tropical fruit, imported locally and via fair trade sources).
-Instead of paying a set fee per box, you simply are buying items a la carte to craft your own box with the only real requirement being a $100 minimum order value.
+Instead of paying a set fee per box, you simply are buying items a la carte to craft your own box with the only real requirement being a minimum order value (at our last check, it was $35 with a service fee that is waived at $70).

 As such, Harvie Farms boxes are designed to be a weekly supplement to your shopping where (almost) everything is procured locally and delivered straight to your door.
 So, what was our experience like?
 Read on!